Turn on cloud protection in Microsoft Defender Antivirus

 Note

 In Windows 10 and Windows 11, there is no difference between the Basic and Advanced reporting options described in this article.
-This is a legacy distinction and choosing either setting will result in the same level of cloud protection.
+This is a legacy distinction and choosing either setting results in the same level of cloud protection.
 There is no difference in the type or amount of information that is shared.
 For more information on what we collect, see the Microsoft Privacy Statement.

 Use Microsoft Intune to turn on cloud protection